-• Minutes from the September 19th meeting were approved.

-• Tim reviewed the actions from the panel's previous meeting on September 19th.
-Panelists should consider literature sources that would help inform the panel's work, and send any references or keywords for searches to Jennifer Ferrando (Jennifer.ferrando@tetratech.com).

-• Tim Sexton conferred with Jack Meisinger, USDA, regarding available data and literature.
-Jack suggested simulated rainfall studies with leachate data, and that irrigation management would be used to reduce the amount of water moving through the root zone, thereby reducing the amount of nitrate leaching from this soil zone.

-\circ $\;$ Jennifer Ferrando asked if these types of studies would need to report nitrate content of the water.

-• Tim replied that lysimeter studies of water movement, looking at nutrient content, would be useful to the panel.
-Greg Evanylo and Mark Alley may have infield research using lysimeters.

-• Jennifer Ferrando reviewed her drafted list of keywords for the literature search.

-• Mark noted that the panel can consider grey literature and unpublished research data.

-• Judy Denver has been looking at studies of groundwater beneath irrigated land, and recommended the panel consider this in their work.

-• Panelists provided additional keywords to include in the search, such as dryland and deficit irrigation.
-Practices considered deficit irrigation in other regions may be comparable to dry-land irrigation in the CBW region; therefore it would be useful to consider.

-• Mark Dubin asked panelists when they anticipate having data available from their projects.

-- Judy replied that she could have data available in the next month. - James replied that his data is subject to any upcoming storm events.

-• Mark Dubin suggested the panel hold a face-to-face meeting at the end of October in order to review Judy's information.

-• James Adkins asked who would be conducting the literature search.
+- Minutes from the September 19th meeting were approved. - Tim reviewed the actions from the panel's previous meeting on September 19th.
+Panelists should consider literature sources that would help inform the panel's work, and send any references or keywords for searches to Jennifer Ferrando (Jennifer.ferrando@tetratech.com). - Tim Sexton conferred with Jack Meisinger, USDA, regarding available data and literature.
+Jack suggested simulated rainfall studies with leachate data, and that irrigation management would be used to reduce the amount of water moving through the root zone, thereby reducing the amount of nitrate leaching from this soil zone. - Jennifer Ferrando asked if these types of studies would need to report nitrate content of the water. - Tim replied that lysimeter studies of water movement, looking at nutrient content, would be useful to the panel.
+Greg Evanylo and Mark Alley may have infield research using lysimeters. - Jennifer Ferrando reviewed her drafted list of keywords for the literature search. - o Mark noted that the panel can consider grey literature and unpublished research data. - Judy Denver has been looking at studies of groundwater beneath irrigated land, and recommended the panel consider this in their work. - o Panelists provided additional keywords to include in the search, such as dryland and deficit irrigation.
+Practices considered deficit irrigation in other regions may be comparable to dry-land irrigation in the CBW region; therefore it would be useful to consider. - Mark Dubin asked panelists when they anticipate having data available from their projects. - Judy replied that she could have data available in the next month. - James replied that his data is subject to any upcoming storm events. - Mark Dubin suggested the panel hold a face-to-face meeting at the end of October in order to review Judy's information. - James Adkins asked who would be conducting the literature search.

-• Tim replied that funding for Tetra Tech to do the searches is no longer available, and requested the panelists try to locate a graduate student that could be hired as a contractor.

-• Greg noted that Jason Keppler could provide them with well permit data for MD, but that it would be at a parcel-scale and could present problems for matching with field-level data.

-- Judy Denver noted that it would be good to know the age of the irrigation systems. - Mark noted that the panel will need to consider how to represent change over time.
-James had concerns that the change over time isn't linear, and to make predictions based on that may be spurious.

-• Judy offered to provide information on potentially irrigated land.
+- Tim replied that funding for Tetra Tech to do the searches is no longer available, and requested the panelists try to locate a graduate student that could be hired as a contractor. - Greg noted that Jason Keppler could provide them with well permit data for MD, but that it would be at a parcel-scale and could present problems for matching with field-level data. - Judy Denver noted that it would be good to know the age of the irrigation systems. - Mark noted that the panel will need to consider how to represent change over time.
+James had concerns that the change over time isn't linear, and to make predictions based on that may be spurious. - Judy offered to provide information on potentially irrigated land.
 James replied that this was not the primary mission of the panel, and worried it would delay their work.
-He suggested the panel instead use ag census data.

-• Tim asked if the panel should look at denitrification.
-Judy replied that her work tries to look at N isotopes, but that it's tough to consider but could be worth using as a search term.

-• Mark and Tim proposed the panel hold a half-day face-to-face on September 27th from 9:00 - 12:00 at the Wye Research Center.
+He suggested the panel instead use ag census data. - Tim asked if the panel should look at denitrification.
+Judy replied that her work tries to look at N isotopes, but that it's tough to consider but could be worth using as a search term. - Mark and Tim proposed the panel hold a half-day face-to-face on September 27^{th} from 9:00-12:00 at the Wye Research Center.

+r di ticipanto.

-CRC
+Lindsey Gordon CRC

-UMD
+Mark Dubin UMD

-VADCR
+Tim Sexton VA DCR

-Tetra Tech
+Jennifer Ferrando Tetra Tech

-DNREC
+Tyler Monteith DNREC

-UD
+James Adkins UD

-USDA ARS
+Greg McCarty USDA ARS

-USGS
+Judy Denver USGS

-UD
+Cory Whaley UD